Directed Ramsey and Anti-Ramsey Schemes and the Flexible Atom Conjecture: Directed Ramsey Schemes

-\section{Data}
+\subsection{Data}

-We found $m$-color Directed Ramsey algebras for 37 values of $m<500$; see Table \ref{tab:my_label}.
-We found $m$-color Directed Anti-Ramsey algebras for all values of $1<m\leq 1000$ except for $m=8$.
-All data collected for this paper made use of the fast algorithm for computing cycle structures of Comer's algebras over $\zp$ given in \cite{AlmYlv}.
-The data for Directed Anti-Ramsey algebras are available at \texttt{https://oeis.org/A294615}.
+We found $m$-color directed Ramsey schemes for 37 values of $m<500$; see Table \ref{tab:my_label}.
+We found $m$-color directed anti-Ramsey schemes for all values of $1<m\leq 1000$ except for $m=8$.
+All data collected for this paper made use of the fast algorithm for computing cycle structures of Comer's algebras over $\mathbb{F}_{p}$ given in \cite{AlmYlv}.
+The data for directed anti-Ramsey schemes, as well as the Python code, are available at \href{https://oeis.org/A294615}{https://oeis.org/A294615}.
 See Figure \ref{fig:moduli}.